Benedetta (film): Historical accuracy

 While mostly following the account from Brown's book, Verhoeven explained in an interview that much of the ending was fictional: he added the revolt of the citizens, and the attempt to burn Benedetta at the stake was borrowed from the story of Joan of Arc.
-In interviews he has also stated that the dildo was required to be "historically accurate," because to be burned at the stake required that an "instrument" was used.
+In interviews he has also stated that the dildo was required to be "historically accurate", because to be burned at the stake required that an "instrument" was used.

 Release

 On 16 February 2018, The Hollywood Reporter announced Pathé would be producing and distributing the film in France and would also be handling international sales.
-On 29 August 2018, Pathé and SBS Productions released a first look image of the film.
+On 29 August 2018, Pathé and SBS Productions released a first-look image of the film.

 Although it was initially reported that the film would premiere at the 2019 Cannes Film Festival, Pathé announced on 14 January 2019 that the release had been postponed until 2020, stating that post-production had been delayed as Verhoeven was recovering from hip surgery.
 However, the release was delayed again to 2021, following the cancellation of the 2020 edition of the Cannes Film Festival where the film was set to premiere, due to the COVID-19 pandemic.

 On 10 May 2020, Cannes director Thierry Fremaux confirmed the film's selection and stated that "Paul Verhoeven delivers an erotic and mischievous, also political, vision of the Middle Ages in a grandiose production."

-Benedetta world premiere took place at the 2021 Cannes Film Festival in competition for the Palme d'Or.
-By the end of its run, it will have screened at film festivals in Brussels, Busan, Haifa, Hong Kong, Karlovy Vary, London, New York, and San Sebastian.
+Benedetta had its world premiere in competition for the Palme d'Or at the 74th Cannes Film Festival on 9 July 2021, with a theatrical release in France on the same day.
+By the end of its run, it was screened at film festivals in Brussels, Busan, Haifa, Hong Kong, Karlovy Vary, London, New York, and San Sebastian.

-On 5 May 2021, Pathé unveiled the first trailer and final theatrical release poster.
-That same month, Mubi and IFC Films acquired the distribution rights to the United Kingdom, Ireland, and the United States, respectively.
-It was released in the United States on 3 December 2021.
+In May 2021, Mubi and IFC Films acquired the distribution rights to the film in the United Kingdom, Ireland, and the United States, respectively.
+It was released theatrically in Belgium on 8 September 2021 by Belga Films and in Netherlands on 14 October 2021 by Independent Films.
+In the United States, the film was released in select theatres and on-demand on 3 December 2021.

 Reception

 Box office

+Benedetta grossed $354,481 in North America and $3.9 million in other territories, for a worldwide total of $4.3 million, against a production budget of about $21.3 million.
 In its opening weekend in France, the film earned $562,420 from 361 theaters.
 In the United States and Canada, it earned $136,839 from 201 theaters in its opening weekend.